raman2106/cloudbeds/README.md

 |Surender Pal|20CS36CL|

 ## License
-Lo parts of this project can be copied or distributed in any manner without the explicit written conscent of all of its owners.
+No part of this project can be copied or distributed in any manner without the explicit written conscent of all of its owners.